MethodsDev/kinnex-documentation-external/index.rst

 `Repository of Public Datasets for Kinnex, Sequel2e and previous MAS-ISO-seq versions <https://downloads.pacbcloud.com/public/dataset/>`_

+.. admonition:: How do I get more information on available sequencing capabilities?

+   For more information on sequencing products, services and support available for Kinnex Products visit the `BCL website. <https://broadclinicallabs.org/mas-seq-services/>`_

 .. grid:: 2

     .. grid-item-card::  Kinnex Full Length